Bull’s Blood Beet Highlights

 - Harvest: 12 to 18 days.

-- Flavor: Sweet and earthy with slight beet flavor.
+- Flavor: Sweet and earthy with a slight beet flavor.

 - Nutrients: Vitamins A, B, C, E, and K, calcium, iron, magnesium, potassium, and zinc.